-Arjan Schakel is researcher at the Department of Comparative Political Science and principal Investigator of the project Strengthening Regional Democracy: Contributing to Good Democratic Governance which is funded by a Starting Grant from the Trond Mohn Foundation and the University of Bergen.
+Arjan Schakel is Professor in Comparative Territorial Democracy at the Department of Comparative Political Science and principal Investigator of the project Strengthening Regional Democracy: Contributing to Good Democratic Governance which is funded by a Starting Grant from the Trond Mohn Foundation and the University of Bergen.
 Before moving to Bergen, Arjan was an assistant professor at Maastricht University (2011-2019), a Newton International Fellow at the University of Edinburgh (2009-2011), and a PhD candidate at the Free University Amsterdam (2005-2009).

 Arjan's research on regional authority has been published by Oxford University Press (2016), Routledge (2010), and Regional & Federal Studies (2008).
 He has also edited two books on regional and national elections in Western (2013) and Eastern (2017) European countries and he is editor of the Annual Review of Regional Elections published by Regional & Federal Studies as well as of the book series on Comparative Territorial Politics published by Palgrave Macmillan.

 Arjan H. Schakel is regularly invited to present his research at the Committee of the Regions (of the EU), the European Institute of Public Administration, and the OECD.
 In addition, Arjan frequently delivers a talk or lecture at research institutes and universities across Europe and beyond.
 In 2019, Arjan has completed the course on Societal Impact & Knowledge at Maastricht University.
 A list of dissemination activities is provided on Arjan's CV (see link above) and reports produced for practitioner organisations such as the Assembly of European Regions and the European Commission can be downloaded from his personal website.